redis/redis-doc/topics/ldb.md

 When the scripts terminates naturally, the debugging session ends and `redis-cli` returns in its normal non-debugging mode.
-You can restart the session using the `restart` command as usually.
+You can restart the session using the `restart` command as usual.

 Another way to stop a debugging session is just interrupting `redis-cli` manually by pressing `Ctrl+C`.
 Note that also any event breaking the